venteng/venteng.github.io/LAB recruitments.md

 # LAB recruitments

-## Aims
+## Aims: TOGETHER, WE GO FAR!

-My lab seeks students of passion of knowledge and concense the
+Our lab seeks students of passion of knowledge and concense the importance of transpency and reproducibility of scientic research.

+Our research topics now focus on quantitative methods (statistical methods, machine learning, AI) to solve real-life problems.
+Particularly, we are focusing on the following topics:
+- Digital assets
+- ESG
+- Credit scoring
+- Weath and risk management

+## Procedures in training students: Master student in the regular treck

+Paste the table.

+## Previous students and their achievements